-Marking the Working notebook
+Marking the Portfolio

-This is the mark scheme to be used for both sections of the Working notebook in Component 2.
-This is a level of response mark scheme.
+These are the mark schemes to be used for the Portfolio in Component 2.
+They are level of response mark schemes.

 Level of response mark schemes are broken down into levels, each of which has a descriptor.
 The descriptor for the level shows the average performance.
 There are marks in each level.
 Before you apply the mark scheme to a student's response you should review the response.